AlexGidman/Skills-Auditor-WebApp/README.md

 npm install
 ```

-2. Create a .env file in the backend directory and a TOKEN_SECRET variable.
+2. Create a .env file in the backend directory; this requires a TOKEN_SECRET variable, and an
+   optional port variable.
 For example:

 ```
 TOKEN_SECRET="secret"
+PORT="8080"
 ```

 3. Start the MySQL database server and initialise with skills_auditor.sql.